wildonion/gem/README.md

 ## 🚀 Production Setup

 > Before going for production, read the following notes:

-- **NOTE**: **Regards to conse panel actix APIs**, make sure that we're using live stripe keys in `.env` file and we have `https://conse.app/stripe/checkout/success` and `https://conse.app/stripe/checkout/cancel` pages in front-end in order to redirect user to the related page either on a successful stripe checkout payment process or a cancel button event in checkout page, for more see [this](https://github.com/wildonion/gem/tree/master/core/stripewh) README.

-- **NOTE**: **Regards to conse panel actix APIs**, two docker instances of panel service will be built, one contains the postgres and the other mongodb as their database storage framework which are accessible on **https://api.panel.conse.app** and **https://api.panel.conse.app/mongo** respectively.

-- **NOTE**: **Regards to conse panel actix APIs**, currently the `/bot/check-users-tasks` API will be called every day at **7 AM** via a setup crontab inside the `jobs` folder to avoid twitter rate limit issue, if you want to change the cron just run `crontab -e` command inside the `jobs` folder and edit the related cron file.

-- **NOTE**: **Regards to conse panel actix APIs**, in order to use twitter APIs you must have a paid developer account and you must use keys and tokens from a twitter developer App that is attached to a project also you can add new keys in `twitter-accounts.json` by calling the `/admin/add-twitter-accounts` API.

-- **NOTE**: **Regards to conse panel actix APIs**, admins can update environment variables by calling the `/admin/update-env-vars` API.

-- **NOTE**: **Regards to conse panel actix APIs**, to generate a new password for admin and dev users just edit the `tests.rs` code inside the `test` folder then run ```cargo run --bin contest``` to generate those passwords finally update the `up.sql` inside the `migrations/2023-05-22-184005_users` folder to insert a new admin and dev user info into the table when you run ```diesel migration run```.

-- **NOTE**: **Regards to conse mafia hyper APIs**, to update a user access level of the conse mafia hyper server to dev, first signup the user using `/auth/signup` API then update the `access_level` field of the user to `0` manually inside the db in `mongodb` container using `portainer` finally login with dev user to register a new god for the game.

-- **NOTE**: **Regards to conse mafia hyper APIs**, the default `dev` and `conse` user passwords are `dev@1234%` and `conse@1234` respectively which will be imported to the mongodb automatically by running the `./redeploy.sh` script, also we can run the `./mafia dev 0` binary inside the VPS to update the access level of a user to dev, finally we can register a new god or admin for the mafia game APIs using the dev user token.

-- **NOTE**: to access the `mongodb` container shell, login to the `portainer` then fireup the `mongodb` container CMD and run ```mongosh``` or you can go inside using ```sudo docker exec -it mongodb mongosh``` command.

-- **NOTE**: after updating application's `Dockerfile` files, we should rebuild our container images by running ```./redeploy.sh``` script again.

-- **NOTE**: all docker container the mounted volumes are inside `infra/data` folder.

-- **NOTE**: in order to use docker containers inside another one by its DNS name, all of them must be inside the same network bridge like if we want to use the mongodb container inside the panel container they must be in the same network called `gem`.

 - **NOTE**: make sure that you have the `conse.app` domain enabled and is pointing to the machine where the `gem` codes is hosted on.